ICLRandD/Blackstone/README.md

 The compound case reference detection component in Blackstone is designed to marry up `CITATION` entities with their parent `CASENAME` entities.

-Common law jurisdictions typically relate to case references through a coupling of a name (that is typically derived from the names of the parties in the case) and some unique citation to identify where the case has been reported, like so:
+Common law jurisdictions typically relate to case references through a coupling of a name (typically derived from the names of the parties in the case) and some unique citation to identify where the case has been reported, like so:

 > Regina v Horncastle \[2010] 2 AC 373

-Blackstone's NER model separately attempts to identify the `CASENAME` and `CITATION` components.
-However, it is potentially useful (particularly in the context of information extraction) to pull these out as pairs.
+Blackstone's NER model separately attempts to identify the `CASENAME` and `CITATION` entities.
+However, it is potentially useful (particularly in the context of information extraction) to pull these entities out as pairs.

-`CompoundCases()` applies a custom pipe to after the NER and identifies `CASENAME`/`CITATION` pairs in two scenarios:
+`CompoundCases()` applies a custom pipe after the NER and identifies `CASENAME`/`CITATION` pairs in two scenarios:

 * The standard scenario: Gelmini v Moriggia \[1913] 2 KB 549
 * The possessive scenario (which is a little antiquated): Jone's case \[1915] 1 KB 45